DaanVervacke/rtd-tutorial/docs/source/ha.rst

 Exposing devices
 ----------------

-In order to use Zigbee or other integrations that require access to devices, you need to map the appropriate device into the container
+In order to use Zigbee or other integrations that require access to devices, you need to map the appropriate device into the container.

 .. code:: bash